MrJerald04/Mini-Crm/readme.md

-#Admin Lte Theme
+## Admin LTE

-I use bower to install admin-lte theme.
+I use Bower to install Admin LTE theme